hafedhmili/goldfitclient/README.md

 Runs the app in the development mode.\
-This will copy the js file containing the data model from the build directory of goldfit server, which is the transpilation from typesecrit into the utils directory under the name program_model.js, then it runs the usual commands
+This will copy the js file containing the data model from the build directory of goldfit server, which is the transpilation from typesecrit into the models directory under the name program.js, then it runs the usual commands

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.